neuro-inc/neuro-base-environment/README.md

 Notes
 -----
 1. Please don't use this image outside [Neuro Platform](https://neu.ro/platform) as it might be insecure!
-2. If the env variable `EXPOSE_SSH` is set, then **the unpassworded SSH server with root access** will start.
-Please don't use this image outside [Neuro Platform](https://neu.ro/platform).
+2. Setting environment variable `EXPOSE_SSH` enables SSH server with root account without password.
+This is safe to do within [Neuro Platform](https://neu.ro/platform), but very dangerous otherwise.
 3. By default, a container created from this image will run with a timeout 1 day.
 To tweak this behaviour, please set a non-zero value to env variable `JOB_TIMEOUT` (for example, `neuro run ... -e JOB_TIMEOUT=1h` for 1 hour timeout).
 To completely disable the timeout, please set `JOB_TIMEOUT=0`.

 License